-Ethics classes provide an opportunity for children to discuss ethical issues with their peers.
-Classes are impartially facilitated by our trained volunteers using approved lesson materials.
+Ethics classes are an opportunity for children to discuss ethical issues with their peers.
+Classes are impartially facilitated by our trained volunteers, using approved lesson materials.
+The volunteer teachers don’t give their own opinions, they simply facilitate discussion between the children.

-Children explore a range of stories and scenarios, discussing what we ought to do in these situations, how we ought to live, the kind of society we should have and what kind of person each of us should strive to be.
+Children explore a range of stories and scenarios pitched to their own age group and share ideas on what they ought to do in these situations, the kind of community we should build and what kind of person each of us is striving to be.

 In ethics class, children may discuss: